-TRUTH: No deaths have been linked to people receiving any of the vaccines during the various COVID-19 vaccine trials.
+TRUTH: In South Africa, no deaths have been linked to people receiving any of the vaccines during the various COVID-19 vaccine trials.

 Available data on the few deaths observed in people who received the vaccine has been associated with other underlying pre-existing clinical conditions and not linked to the vaccine itself.